Introduction

 - Cost: $6 to $15+ per sq. ft.

-- Description: Provides durability and versatility when decorative features are added.
+- Description: Offers durability and flexibility, especially when decorative elements are incorporated.

-What is the Average Cost of Pool Deck Resurfacing?
+Understanding the Average Cost of Pool Deck Resurfacing

 - Small Pool Deck (Less than 200 square feet):